kuzudb/kuzu-docs/src/content/docs/extensions/iceberg.md

 When using the Iceberg extension in Kùzu, keep the following limitations in mind.

-- Writing (i.e., exporting to) Iceberg tables is currently not supported.
+- Writing (i.e., exporting to) Iceberg tables from Kùzu is currently not supported.
 - We currently do not support scanning/copying nested data (i.e., of type `STRUCT`) in the Iceberg table columns.